holdenk/spark-flowchart/docs/details/error-shuffle.md

 ### Network Timeout

 The most likely cause for this exception is a high shuffle activity(high network load) in your job.
 Reducing the shuffle partitions ```spark.sqlshuffle.partitions``` would mitigate this issue.
-You can also reduce the network load by modifying the config in [shuffle tuning](https://manuals.netflix.net/view/sparkdocs/mkdocs/master/configuration/#shuffle-tuning).
+You can also reduce the network load by modifying the shuffle config. (todo: add details)

 Error that you normally see in the executor/task logs: